yooz-eco/.github/profile/README.md

 # Yooz

 ### Private AI.
-Beautiful Apps.
-Your Control.
+Zero Setup.
+Just Works.

 Secure note-taking and AI-powered keyboard that work entirely on your device.
 No cloud mining.
 No data collection.
-Just beautiful tools that respect your privacy.
+No technical expertise required.

 <br>